Jehonathan1/Jehonathan1/README.md

 In my free time, I enjoy discovering new music and working out 👟.

-😃 If you're interested, you can check out [my portfolio](https://yds-portfolio.vercel.app/).
+😃 If you're interested, you can check out [my web dev portfolio](https://yds-portfolio.vercel.app/).

 ## Languages and Tools